-C. G. Jung’s life and work has influenced academic fields that span the Sciences and the Humanities.
+C. G. Jung’s life and work have influenced academic fields that span the Sciences and the Humanities.
 Anthropology, the arts, clinical and academic psychology, psychiatry, medicine, physics, animal behavior, sociology, politics, literature, religion and mythology – all have benefitted from Jung’s original ideas on archetypes, the collective unconscious, synchronicity and typology.

 Carl Gustav Jung (1875-1961) was one of the great pioneers of analytical psychology and the field now known as depth psychology.
 His ideas probe beyond the rational description of human problems and behavior to the inner focus and meaning of our lives.